CodeWizardsDev/wizard-notify/wiki/README.md

 ## <p class=glow>Other Settings</p> <a name = "other"></a>

-- <p>You can modify the default duration.
-This is useful when the duration is not provided while sending the notifications</p>
+- Modify the default duration of notifications.

-1. <p>Find the following code in the config.lua file for adjusting the logo Size</p>
+1. Locate the following code in the `config.lua` file:

-    - <p style="color: lightblue;">Time is in milliseconds</p>
+    - Time is in milliseconds.

     ```lua
     Cfg.DefaultDuration = 5000
     ```